AlexBecalick/MOSAIK/README.md

 - `src/qc/sbf.py`
 - `src/qc/xenium.py`
 - `src/qc/_constants.py`

-We recommend copying these files into the same folder where `src/qc/xenium_QC.py` is located.

 5. When the `.zarr` object is created, you can proceed with the QC using the same code as before (`src/qc/xenium_QC.py`).